Recent Blog Post

 Steven Matz

-November 17, 2022 | Car Accident
+November 17, 2022 | Passenger Injuries In Car Accidents

 There are significant consequences for not wearing a seat belt.
-For one, you are more likely to suffer serious injuries in an accident.
+For one, you are more likely to suffer serious injuries in a Michigan accident.
 Although airbags may deploy, they are not enough to adequately protect you.
 It is the combination of the two, the seat belt and airbag, that garners the highest amount of safety and protection when involved in an accident.

 Secondly, by failing to wear a safety belt, the occupant of a vehicle may be tossed around inside the car’s interior compartment or ejected entirely from the vehicle, which often results in a fatal injury.
 The National Highway Transportation Safety Administration (NHTSA) reports that in 2020 alone, 23,824 fatalities occurred, and 51% of those were of vehicle occupants wearing no seatbelt.